astorm/pestle/docs/dev-internals-enviornment.md

 When you're working on pestle's source, you'll need a way to invoke pestle that points at the source repo instead of pointing at the code in the standard `pestle.phar` file.
 There's a number of ways to do this -- but here's what we recommend.

 Within the root pestle folder, there's a script named `pestle_dev`.
-You can use this to invoke pestle and it it load code from the checked out github repository.
+You can use this to invoke pestle and it it load code from the cloned repository.

 ```
 $ ./pestle_dev